anshulsamar/anshulsamar.github.io/_texts/psych103.md

 Inside the fishbowl, students are sharing.
 Some look down at the carpet while others speak loudly and out, offering emotions and life stories.
 There are nods and laughter and quiet acknowledgements.
-At times, the silence is pleading, as if to
-say: "These are the shoes I walk in, I have no other pair but my own."
+At times, there is silence.
+It pleads, as if to say, "these are the shoes I walk in, I have no other pair but my own."

 [//]: # Many look down at the carpet and feet as if to sayis a pleadingone